osahris/rps-portal/docs/index.md

 ---
 # Documentation

-RPS is disigned to not only provide pleasant experience on multiple layers of interaction.
+RPS is disigned to provide pleasant experience on multiple layers of interaction.
 Keeping this in mind, we split our manual in the following levels:

 [**Users**](./user) -- before you finally decide to get RPS at your service, it is convenient to put yourself on the regular user's place.
 This manual is designed to provide a trip to the user experience hiding all the backstage stuff info away.